Having lived most of my acting career in Portugal - where the market is quite different - I've had

 In TV, did a variety of fiction and commercial/hosting work.

-In theater, was cast in two dozen productions, having been directed by Rasa Allan Kazlas and David Teschendorff (NYC); Antônio Terra, Attílio Riccó, Pedro Pires, Amauri Tangará, Nuno M. Cardoso, Hugo Barreiros and Tiago Torres da Silva (Portugal).
-I designed the set for and directed the musical
+In theater, was cast in two dozen productions, having been directed by Rasa Allan Kazlas and David Teschendorff in NYC, and Antônio Terra, Attílio Riccó, Pedro Pires, Amauri Tangará, Nuno M. Cardoso, Hugo Barreiros and Tiago Torres da Silva, in Portugal.
+I designed the set for and directed the musical "The little lost kitten" (with an adorable 3-5 year-old cast); Created/directed "Não há dois sem três" and "Doze"; And wrote/set-designed/directed the play "Ponto de encontro".

 With a Licentiate degree in Clinical Psychology and being a certified teacher, I have a deep interest in transformation through art.
-In Portugal, I taught physical
+In Portugal, I taught physical expression and theatrical interpretation, developing artistic and human/social skills ("soft skills").

-It was born from my relationship with Antônio Terra (the visionary and very creative director/set designer/actor, who dreamt it), and motivated by his desire to create his own theatre language, by our love for Theatre and wish to keep developing as artists, and by our dream to use art to change people's lives.
+and fed by his desire to create his own theatre language, our wish to keep developing as artists, and our dream to use art to change lives.

-Our social work was granted 2 awards: a Merit Award from Oeiras City Hall to the Company; and one from the
+Our social work was granted 2 awards: a Merit Award from Oeiras City Hall to the Company; and one from the prestigious Calouste Gulbenkian Foundation to that same City Hall, for CDA's "Ampliarte Project - Culture and social intervention", which they supported and of which I am also a co-founder.

-CDA, besides performing, I also taught, produced, and dabbled into writing and directing.
+For CDA, besides performing, I also taught, produced, and dabbled into writing and directing.